tungstenfabric/opencontrails-docs/ReleaseInfo/R5.0/ReleaseNotes/rst/contrail-release-notes-5.0-title.rst

      -  `Support for Security Policies Draft Mode`_

-     -  `Support for Virtual Network Route Tables in Contrail Introspect`_
+     -  `Support for Virtual Network Route Tables in Tungsten Fabric Introspect`_

      -  `Support for a Flow-Hold Entries Counter in vRouter UVEs`_